Setting up

 Now for the final phase.
 Start by flying through the pass.
 At this point you have the option of hovering around to draw enemies forward or backward to some extent, to influence the battle dynamic.
 The more advanced an enemy is, the more likely he is to attack early rather than hanging back (especially Hunters, who otherwise tend to remain in the pass until you come up the path to finish the battle).
 Drawing them forward - at least out of the pass - can thus give a more intense battle.
 But it can also cause the Marines to get into a heavier opening skirmish, maybe leading to an unacceptable checkpoint delay as discussed shortly - and maybe a lot of prematurely slaughtered Marines too!
 So it's not necessarily a good thing, though you certainly can get it to work.

-Trigger Marines and Hunters, and kill the Hunters
+Trigger the final troops and kill the Hunters

-Trigger the Marines and Hunters by getting sufficiently low down, and kill the Hunters.
-The neatest way to do things is to fly high so you're practically above where the Hunters will appear in the corner, then let yourself freefall.
+Trigger the Marines, Hunters and dropship, and kill the Hunters.
+The neatest way to do things is to fly high so you're practically above where the Hunters will spawn in the corner, then let yourself freefall.
 As you near the ice they materialize, and you can squash both at once before they've started going after the Marines.
 Killing them quickly has an advantage discussed shortly.

 The reason I suggest freefalling rather than doing a powered dive is that you'll be coming in faster, which gives them less time to move off.
 But if you prefer the control of a powered dive, that can work fine too.
 A pretty reliable way is to be coming in along the direction of the path at a steep angle, starting to level out near the end.
 They'll initially have their backs to you, and usually you can mow them down where they stand.
 If they do realize the threat and take evasive action, it's good if you were heading very slightly to the right of them, as that would tend to make them leap back into the corner where the boulder meets the wall of the spiral path, where you can squash them with a little forward thrust.